 Much Green ICT focuses on computers: servers in the data center and desktops in the office.
 Don't forget that disk-based data storage, which can cost an organization $25/GB/month, also offers opportunities.
 Here's a look at the progress manufacturers and users have been making in recent years to manage data storage's energy consumption.
 The storage capacity of the United States National Security Agency's (NSA) new data center in Utah is a powerful reminder of the role storage plays in ICT facilities.

 City governments can show Green ICT leadership.
-Here is what Paul Kronberger is CIO of Madison (WI-USA), a city of 270,000 residents, tells me the municipality has done to improve the sustainability of its own operations.
+Paul Kronberger, CIO of Madison (WI-USA), a city of 270,000 residents, tells me the municipality has taken these steps to improve the sustainability of its own operations.